Markov properties for mixed graphs: Independence models for mixed graphs

-We first show that transitivity holds for anteriors. \begin{lemma} For any loopless mixed graph it holds that if $i\in\ant(j)$ and $j\in\ant(k)$ then $i\in\ant(k)$. \end{lemma} \begin{proof} If $i\in\ant(j)$ and $j\in\ant(k)$, $G^*$ has anterior paths $\pi_1$ from $i$ to $j$ and $\pi_2$ from $j$ to $k$.
-As no arrowhead meets a line in $G^*$ their combination $\pi_1\circ\pi_2$ is an anterior path from $i$ to $j$ in $G^*$. \end{proof} Here we also introduce a Lemma that is used in several proofs of this paper. \begin{lemma} Let $G$ be a loopless mixed graph.
-If $i\in\ant(j)\setminus\an(j)$ then either $i$ or a descendant of $i$ is the endpoint of a line in $G$. \end{lemma} \begin{proof} The proof uses induction on the number of arrowheads removed from $G$ to obtain $G^*$.
+Here we also introduce a lemma that is used in several proofs of this paper. \begin{lemma} Let $G$ be a loopless mixed graph.
+If $i\in\ant(j)\setminus\an(j)$, then either $i$ or a descendant of $i$ is the endpoint of a line in $G$. \end{lemma} \begin{pf} The proof uses induction on the number of arrowheads removed from $G$ to obtain $G^*$.
 For the base, if $G=G^*$ it follows immediately from the definition of an anterior path that $i$ must be the endpoint of a line or we would have $i\in\an(j)$.

 Next, suppose that $G^*$ is obtained from $G$ by removing $n+1$ arrowheads and let $\tilde G$ be obtained from $G$ by removing a single arrowhead pointing to a line from $G$.
 Then $G^*$ is also the anterior graph of $\tilde G$, but with only $n$ arrowheads needing removal.
-Thus if $i\in\ant(j)$ in $G$, it is also anterior to $j$ in $\tilde G$.
+Thus, if $i\in\ant(j)$ in $G$, it is also anterior to $j$ in $\tilde G$.
 Consider now two cases:

 \emph{Case I.} Assume $i$ is an ancestor of $j$ in $\tilde G$.
 Since $i$ is not an ancestor of $j$ in $G$, $\tilde G$ must have been obtained by turning an arc into an arrow.
 Say this arrowhead points to $h$.
 Then $h$ is an endpoint of a line and it is a descendant of $i$ in $G$.